Generic selectors

 • Year opened: 2023

 The Workers' Stadium is another new Chinese football stadium that was officially opened in 2023.
-The stadium was originally meant to be one of the host venues for the 2023 Asian Cup before China had to give up their hosting rights due to COVID-19 regulations in the country.
+The stadium was originally intended to be one of the host venues for the 2023 Asian Cup, but China had to relinquish its hosting rights due to COVID-19 regulations in the country.
 It is the new home stadium of the Chinese Super League side, Beijing Guoan.

 4) Shanghai Stadium